 Maher: Karachi's Well-being Centre is located at the Centre for Excellence in Journalism.
 Clients can come once a week and receive 50 minute counseling sessions – as many as they need – with our psychologist.
 We also have a psychiatrist if they need prescriptions.

-Bedar: My approach is largely client-centered and the pace and direction of the session is led primarily by the client.
+Bedar: My approach is largely client-centred and the pace and direction of the session is led primarily by the client.
 My main role is to listen, ask questions from time to time, to support clients in thinking and working through their difficulties, to discuss and suggest coping strategies, and to support the client in practicing and mastering healthy and effective ways of coping both psychologically and in terms of behavior.

 How have journalists and media workers reacted to the trauma centers?